Nekemias grossedentata: Plant features

 Moyeam germinates in the spring and fades in the autumn.
 There is no significant difference between its primary and secondary roots.
 Stems and leaves are glabrous, and stem diameter is about 0.2-0.4 cm.
 The largest annual production is in early summer, followed by autumn.
 Average annual growth is 0.7-0.8 m.
 The dorsal leaves are gray in the spring.
 Leaflets are thin, papery, or herbaceous, long, narrow, oblong, oval or needle-shaped.
 Their margins are coarsely toothed.
 Young stems and leaves are light reddish purple.

 Production and processing

 The method of processing this plant was developed by the Tujia minority group 600 years ago.
 It involves plucking, withering, rolling, and fermenting the leaves.
 The fresh leaves should be withered within five hours to avoid oxidization and loss of nutrients.
 The rolling step produces its distinctive "white frost" color and enhances the flavor.
 Unoxidized "white" moyeam is also produced, but the more demanding production process for white moyeam (similar to the method by which green tea is produced) makes it more expensive than traditional moyeam.
 Its distinctive taste is slightly bitter with a strongly sweet aftertaste; the slightly grassy flavor is somewhat different from other common teas in China.

 Use

 In Tujia settlements, it is common to prepare this tea in a similar manner as green tea and drink it directly for a naturally sweet flavor.
+Vine(moyeam) tea exhibits a wide range of significant bioactivities including anti-oxidant, anti-inflammatory and neuroprotective activities.
+Vine tea and its main bioactive component, dihydromyricetin have been suggested as potential natural antioxidants to extend shelf life of foods.
+This plant is also rich in flavonoids, which is used in a variety of nutraceutical, pharmaceutical and cosmetic applications.